Isaiah 45: Verse 1

 The Septuagint refers to Cyrus the Great as "my anointed".

+Verse 4

+Some older translations state "I have surnamed you".

 Verse 13

 Verse 14

 The Egyptian, Ethiopian and Sabaean peoples "are apparently represented here as already conquered by Cyrus".
-The text may be interpreted as foretelling "spontaneous homage rendered to Israel by distant nations of the earth", or in terms of a prospective conquest; for Skinner in the Cambridge Bible for Schools and Colleges "the whole scene strongly suggests a submission that has been preceded by humiliation and defeat.
+The text may be interpreted as foretelling "spontaneous homage rendered to Israel by distant nations of the earth", or in terms of a prospective conquest; for John Skinner, in the Cambridge Bible for Schools and Colleges, "the whole scene strongly suggests a submission that has been preceded by humiliation and defeat.
 The meaning probably is that the treasures of the nations are made over to Israel by Cyrus".